Why Most Practice Doesn’t Work

 Golf-Specific Fitness

-Golf fitness isn't about bench pressing your body weight or running marathons.
-It's about the physical qualities that directly affect your golf swing and your ability to perform consistently over 18 holes.
+This isn’t about bench pressing your body weight or running marathons.
+It’s about the physical qualities that directly affect your swing and your ability to hold it together for 18 holes — not just the first 9.

 Mobility

-Hip rotation, thoracic spine mobility, and shoulder flexibility.
-These are the foundations of a repeatable, powerful swing.
-Limited mobility leads to compensations, and compensations lead to inconsistency.
+Your backswing is restricted because your hips won’t turn.
+That’s not age — it’s fixable.
+Hip rotation, thoracic spine mobility, and shoulder flexibility are the foundations of a repeatable swing.
+Limited mobility forces compensations, and compensations destroy consistency.

 Stability & Balance